nggit/tremolo-docs/configuration.md

 The default is `None`.

 ### debug
-`debug=True` will show a backtrace if there is an error.
+If there is an error, `debug=True` will include a backtrace.
 You should disable this in production with `debug=False`.

 If you do not pass this parameter, the default value is `False`.